leoniemclaughlin7/Vincent-Van-Gogh/README.md

 This website is intended for:

 * Users that have a keen intrest in Vincent Van Gogh.
-* Users that would like to find out more information on Vincent Van Gogh.
+* Users that would like to find out more information about Vincent Van Gogh.
 * Users that wish to become part of a community who appreciate the work of Vincent Van Gogh.

 ## User Stories